drorle/hello-jenkins/README.md

   - Test this by setting into the jenkins user again and try to ssh into the ubuntu user: sudo su jenkins ssh ubuntu@54.218.28.206
+  - Go to the project configuration in Jenkins, and scroll down to the build command.
+Add this new line at the end of it:
+    ./script/deploy
+  - Click the "Save" button.

+ - That's it - You're done with setting up a CI/CD process.
+Test this by comitting and pushing a new change to this project in GitHub.